axyjt/the-unique-solution/README.md

 **The Unique Solution** is a groundbreaking experiment in AI-human co-creation.
 Conducted by a solo, non-academic researcher using GPT-4 as the primary expressive tool, this project demonstrates how a non-institutional individual can:

-- Construct a novel theory of logic, probability, and rational interference;
+- Construct a novel theory of logic, probability, 和 rational interference;
 - Author a complete research paper without formal academic training;
 - Use AI not just as a tool, but as a medium for **post-institutional knowledge expression**.